renesas-rz/rz_gstreamer_sample_code/01_gst-audioplay/README.md

 gst_object_unref (GST_OBJECT (pipeline));
 ```
 The _gst_element_get_bus()_ function added the bus that must be freed with _gst_object_unref()_.
-Next, setting the pipeline to the NULL state will make sure it frees any resources it has allocated.
+Next, setting the pipeline to the NULL state will make sure it frees any resources it has allocated.\
 Finally, un-referencing the pipeline will destroy it, and all its contents.

 ## How to Build and Run GStreamer Application

 This section shows how to cross-compile and deploy GStreamer _audio play_ application.

-### How to Extract SDK
+### How to Extract Renesas SDK
-Please refer to _hello word_ [How to Extract SDK section](/00_gst-helloworld/README.md#how-to-extract-sdk) for more details.
+Please refer to _hello word_ [How to Extract Renesas SDK section](/00_gst-helloworld/README.md#how-to-extract-renesas-sdk) for more details.

 ### How to Build and Run GStreamer Application